dezoito/dezoito.github.io/_posts/2015-09-21-how-to-test-django-applications_pt1.md

 **- Unit Tests:**

-Those are usually the fastest running tests.
-Write them for functions that you wrote from scratch and don't involve output to be rendered, such as calculations or maybe custom model or view methods.
+Those are usually the fastest running tests and you should use them for functions that you wrote from scratch and don't involve output to be rendered, such as calculations or maybe some custom model or view methods.

 **- Request Tests:**

-These are used to test Django views, and replicate a user request.
+These are used to test Django views, by simulating a user request.
 If you only want to check if a view works with a `GET` request and there's no need for authentication, you can use `django.test.RequestFactory` as it's faster than using Django's client.

 **- Django Client Tests:**